-By all rights, the release of Black Sabbath's first official live album, ‘Live Evil,’ should have been the cause of great celebration – not only for the band's incredibly patient and long suffering fans, but surely the revitalized band's Ronnie James Dio-fronted lineup.
+By all rights, the release of Black Sabbath's first official live album, Live Evil, should elicited great celebration – not only for the band's fans, but surely the revitalized band's Ronnie James Dio-fronted lineup.

-The probably apocryphal tale (but then you never know with this band) had Iommi and Geezer suspecting Dio of sneaking into the studio after hours to raise the volume on his vocal tracks.
+One probably apocryphal tale had Iommi and Geezer suspecting Dio of sneaking into the studio after hours to raise the volume on his vocal tracks.

-With the benefit of hindsight, though, ‘Live Evil’ unquestionably stands up as the superior album (sales wise, Sabbath fared better in the UK, Ozzy better in America): documenting with pristine sound and spot-on performances (never better than the 20-minute version of ‘Heaven and Hell’) the formidable power of the Dio-fronted Sabbath lineup.
+With the benefit of hindsight, though, Live Evil stands up as the superior album.
+(Sales-wise, Black Sabbath fared better in the U.K.; Osbourne better in the U.S.) The album documented, with pristine sound and spot-on performances, the formidable power of the Dio-fronted Sabbath lineup – perhaps never better than on the 20-minute version of "Heaven and Hell."
+It was certainly pretty great while it lasted.

 10 Most Important Dio Historical Moments